postsharp/PostSharp.Engineering/doc/dockerbuild.md

   secrets come from the host environment rather than the developer key vault.
 - `process` isolation is selected automatically on Windows Server (faster, no per-container VM), so `-Memory` and `-Cpus` have no effect there.
 Linux agents always get both.
+- The container receives `MAX_BUILD_PARALLELISM`, the MSBuild node count derived from its memory budget at one node per 4 GB. `msbuild.ps1` cannot read the limit from inside the container, and falls back to the processor count when the variable is absent.
 - The build agent path and LFS `system/git` parent repo are mounted when present.
 - Dynamic CPU allocation (`-Cpus dynamic`) lets several agent containers share the host's cores and rebalances as containers start and exit.